Every home cook has a preference for keeping eggs on hand. Some people prefer to store them in the fridge, others in the pantry.

 How to determine if an egg is still good?

-• If the egg looks good outside, tap it on a hard surface.
+- If the egg looks good outside, tap it on a hard surface.
 If it’s cracking, the egg is beginning to go bad.
-Fresh eggs are solid inside and won’t crack, like when you tap them on a countertop or tabletop.
+Fresh eggs are solid inside and won’t crack like when you tap them on a countertop or tabletop.

-• The outside color may be a good indicator as well.
+- The outside color may be a good indicator as well.
 For example, fresh eggs are a bright yellow, while older eggs will have an opaque white or tan exterior.

-• If you can’t see the fuzzy animal on the shell, then it’s best to discard that particular egg.
+- If you can’t see the fuzzy animal on the shell, then it’s best to discard that particular egg.
 Eggs laid by more than one chicken and appearing to be regular eggs are usually still good to eat, but you should not eat them raw due to concerns of salmonella contamination.

-• Remember to wash your hands thoroughly when doing anything with raw eggs.
+- Remember to wash your hands thoroughly when doing anything with raw eggs.
 Clean your hands before going through the egg carton.
 Cut the top off it, then crack the shell open with your thumb and forefinger.
 If you go ahead and eat them without washing your hands first, you could get salmonella poisoning from them.

-• There may be a small piece of shell or shell residue left after the egg has been cracked open, so make sure to discard it with the shell.
+- There may be a small piece of shell or shell residue left after the egg has been cracked open, so make sure to discard it with the shell.

-• You should wash eggs thoroughly before cooking and eat them only after they are very porous.
+- You should wash eggs thoroughly before cooking and eat them only after they are very porous.
 They absorb flavors, so wash your hands before and after touching them.

-• When cooking hard-boiled eggs, you should bring the water to a rolling boil before adding your eggs to it.
+- When cooking hard-boiled eggs, you should bring the water to a rolling boil before adding your eggs to it.

-• Adding salt to boiling water makes edible eggshells tougher.
+- Adding salt to boiling water makes edible egg shells tougher.
 It is best not to add additional flavoring because it can make your eggs disproportionately salty or ruin their overall taste.

-• You should cook hard-boiled eggs for at least 20 minutes before they are ready to be eaten.
+- You should cook hard-boiled eggs for at least 20 minutes before they are ready to be eaten.
 The age of the egg, as well as its size, both have a significant impact on the amount of time needed to cook it.

-Should you store eggs in pantry or fridge?
+Should eggs be kept in the fridge?

 If you want eggs to remain fresh for longer, you should store them in the refrigerator.

-The refrigerator is the only area where you can safely store food to minimize temperature swings while it remains cold.
+The refrigerator is the only area where you may safely store food to minimize temperature swings while it remains cold.
 Experts agree that storing sick eggs at room temperature allows the salmonella bacteria to multiply and spread throughout the egg.
 Their research confirms this opinion.

 The refrigerator is an ineffective breeding ground for salmonella.
 Therefore, if you want to keep that adorable hen-shaped egg basket but your refrigerator doesn’t have room for it, you’ll need to come up with another purpose.

-The best way to keep specific foods fresh and safe to eat is now a hot topic of discussion.
-Especially considering that we are being informed about a wide variety of topics that we were unaware of.
+The best way to keep specific foods fresh and safe to eat is now a hot issue of discussion.
+Especially considering that we are being informed about a wide variety of topics, we were unaware of.
 For example, were you aware that storing your bananas in the refrigerator would increase the likelihood that they would remain fresher for longer?
 Likewise, cucumbers are botanically classified as fruits rather than vegetables, which necessitates storing them in a cabinet or even a fruit bowl rather than in the refrigerator.

-Now that we’ve covered everything, storing eggs properly and where you should keep them Of course, many individuals swear by placing their eggs in the refrigerator.
+Now that we’ve covered everything, storing eggs properly and where you should keep them.
+Of course, many individuals swear by placing their eggs in the refrigerator.
 Many households also make use of those cute little egg baskets, which you may find in a pantry or on a kitchen counter.
 But how exactly should one go about putting away their eggs?

 Eggs in carton or no carton?